 The Action-Packed Climax

-Briar, Mason, and Zoe manage to kill the RAPID officers sent to retrieve and kill them and goes to the French National Bank.
+Briar, Mason, and Zoe manage to kill the RAPID officers sent to retrieve and kill them and go to the French National Bank.
 The venue is brimming with the possibility of violence, with the police in one corner and protestors in the other.
-Gamieux maneuvers the rest of the members of the RAPID team into the bank, where they dismiss the bank’s security and began stealing digital money with a USB device.
+Gamieux maneuvers the rest of the members of the RAPID team into the bank, where they dismiss the bank’s security and begin stealing digital money with a USB device.
 Briar successfully breaks into the bank wearing similar gear as RAPID agents but is later pinned down by heavy firing.
 This is when Zoe and Mason decide to act.

 Unlike the members of the RAPID squad, whose reason for the robbery at least partly stems from their anger towards the system, Gamieux is driven by pure greed.
 At this point, he has been reduced to just protecting his self-interest.
 In the closing scenes of the film, Mason, who seemingly has been missing since the incident at the French National Bank, resurfaces with the USB device.
 Gamieux offers him $100,000, a passport, and a ticket to Brazil in exchange for the device.
-Mason seems to accept the offer and is led to an underground tunnel where Gamieux is intending to shoot him.
-What he doesn’t know is that Mason is working with the CIA and French authorities to apprehend him.
+Mason seems to accept the offer and is led to an underground tunnel where Gamieux intends to shoot him.
+He doesn’t know that Mason is working with the CIA and French authorities to apprehend him.
 Briar shows up and Gamieux is arrested.
 It is then strongly indicated that Mason is going to work for the CIA.
 This finally brings an end to his vagrant life.

 Read More: Netflix’s The Babysitter Ending, Explained